alice-0-kim/flutter-app/README.md

 - Launch **Andriod Studio** and open cloned directory:
   1. Select Open an existing Andriod Studio project
   2. Select cloned repository to open
+  3. Tools > AVD Manager > Create Virtual Device... to create a new virtual device
+  4. Click `No device` dropdown to select the newly created virtual device
+  5. Run `main.dart` or press `Shift` + `F10`